PhD Student Position in Curriculum Studies

 Curriculum studies (Swedish/German: Didaktik, French: Didactiques) as a field of research and area of knowledge deals with matters relating to the content of education and teaching.
 The subject of curriculum studies is deeply rooted in both scientific traditions and teaching practices.
 The research questions which constitute the core of curriculum studies arise at the meeting point between specific subject-matter and teaching and learning of that subject-matter.
 It is therefore of interest to study, for example, the content of the teaching and what justifies the selection of that content, who the teaching is aimed at and how their learning process works, how the subject-material is handled in the teaching and who has power over the selection process.

-For this PhD position applicants are welcome to submit project plans that investigate Curriculum Studies issues (from pre-school to higher education) relating to research areas that are represented at the Department of Education.
-For information on these areas see http://edu.uu.se/forskning/didaktik/.
+Project description: For this PhD position applicants are welcome to submit project plans that investigate Curriculum Studies issues (from pre-school to higher education) relating to research areas that are represented at the Department of Education.
+We especially welcome proposals on so-called challenge-based teaching on sustainability issues within higher education settings.
+For information on our research areas see http://edu.uu.se/research/curriculumstudies/.

 The full-time employment will be on a temporary basis for a period of four years and should lead to a dissertation (PhD thesis).
 Departmental duties (typically teaching and administration) at a level of at most 20% can be included in the position, in which case the employment period will be extended beyond the four years.
 PhD students are expected to study full-time and actively participate in the department’s activities.